 6.7.2.2.
 In the case that the fuel tank relief pressure is lower than 30 kPa

 The test shall be performed as described in paragraphs 6.7.2.1.1. to 6.7.2.1.4. inclusive of this Annex.
-However, in this case, the ambient temperature described in 6.5.9.1. of this Annex shall be modified according to the profile specified in Table A1/1 of this Annex for the diurnal emission test.
+However, in this case, the ambient temperature described in 6.5.9.1. of this Annex shall be modified pursuant to the profile specified in Table A1/1 of this Annex for the diurnal emission test.

 7. Calculation of evaporative test results